 - Separate: When a request for consent is part of a written form, it must be clearly distinguishable.

 - Affirmative action: The consent must consist of a clear affirmative action.
-The use of “pre-ticked boxes” is no longer permitted.
+The use of “pre-ticked boxes” is not permitted.

 - Consent to all purposes: If you’re going to use an individual’s data for multiple purposes, consent must be given for all of those purposes.
-You can no longer ‘bundle’ consent.
-Policy wording is ambiguous, but good practice indicates compliance will equate to a clear explanation that individuals will more than likely be approached via multiple marketing platforms in order to supplement their relationship with a company.
+You cannot ‘bundle’ consent.
+Policy wording is ambiguous, but good practice indicates compliance will equate to a clear explanation that individuals will more than likely be approached via multiple marketing platforms to supplement their relationship with a company.

 - No detriment: Consent won’t be valid if the consumer doesn’t have a genuine free choice or are being punished by refusing or withdrawing consent.

-- No power imbalance: Consent might not be valid if there is a clear imbalance of power between the individual and the controller.
+- No power imbalance: Consent may not be valid if there is a clear imbalance of power between the individual and the controller.

 - Not tied to contract: Consent isn’t valid if it’s a condition of performance as part of a contract.